 Read the information below and start the quiz whenever you're ready.
 You can come back to this page at any time.

 Odometers must be in working condition at the time of sale.
 It is illegal to roll back, disconnect, or reset the odometer of any motor vehicle.
-It is unlawful for any person to disconnect, turn back, or reset the odometer of any motor vehicle.

 Vehicle Odometer Replacement